Public Speaking Tips for Authors

 Perform.
 Remember: you are a performer, entertaining your audience.
 So, as you read, keep your head up, and make eye contact as much as possible.
 Use your hands to emphasise.
 Vary your voice.
-If you can do character accents, great, but if not at least vary your pitch, tone and volume.
+If you can do character voices, great, but if not at least vary your pitch, tone and volume.

 Don’t break the spell.
 If you make a mistake, don’t stop to apologise.
 Don’t backtrack or read sentences again to get them right.
 Most people won’t notice and it’s the sweep of the story that’s important, anyway.

 Slow down.
 This is a mistake I see a lot: the author panicking and starting to rush to just get through the reading and be able to get off stage again.
 It does feel like an eternity when you’re standing on stage, and it’s easy to start thinking you’re boring the audience.
 You aren’t – audiences at author readings are quiet because they’re listening.